|San José State University|

 The catalyst for the reaction, chlorophyll, is an organo-metallic compound containing magnesium.
 It is one of the three organo-metallic compounds which are the basis for life.
 The other two are the vital elements of the blood of mammals, hemoglobin, and of crustaceans, hemocyanin.
 Just as chlorophyll contains magnesium, hemoglobin contains iron and hemocyanin contains copper.

 Second, a radioactive isotope of carbon, 14C, was used to create carbon dioxide.
 Plants were exposed to this radioactive CO2 for a few seconds and then the leaf material was chemically analyzed.
-In most plants the radioactive carbon showed in a compound called phosphoglyceric acid (PGA).
+In most plants the radioactive carbon showed up in a compound called phosphoglyceric acid (PGA).
 The molecule of this compound contains three carbon atoms and one atom of phosphorus:

 H H H | | | O- C - C - C -H || | | O O O-P-O | | H O-H